AdityaPrajapati1210/AdityaPrajapati1210/README.md

-- 👋 Hi, I’m @AdityaPrajapati1210
+- 👋 Hi, I’m @AdityaKumarPrajapati
-- 👀 I’m interested in web developent
+- 👀 I’m interested in Web developent
 - 🌱 I’m currently learning web Devlepment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me a great developer